tajhini/csc-249-p4-diy-ping-traceroute/README.md

 ### Optional Feature
 Currently the application only prints out a list of ip addresses of all the routers along the path from source to the destination.
 Try using the `gethostbyname(...)` method to print out the names of each intermediate route along the route.

+## Grading Rubric

+Your work on this project will be graded on a ten-point scale.
+Fractional points may be awarded.

+_0 pts:_ No deliverables were received by the due date or requested extension date.

+_2 pts:_ Incomplete deliverables were received by the due date or extension date.

+_4 pts:_ Required deliverables were received but are deficient in various ways (e.g., incomplete documentation, code doesn’t run)

+_6 pts:_ Complete and adequate deliverables.
+Code runs but is deficient in various ways.

+_8 pts:_ Code runs and does most but not all of what is required.

+_10 pts:_ Nailed it.
+Complete deliverables, code runs and does what is required.